DLR-SC/cpacs_tigl_gen/README.md

 1. Clone the CPACSGen repository from Github
 2. Clone the TiGL repository Github
 3. Use CMake to configure CPACSGen
+    1. Set TIXI_PATH, if the TiXI package is not already installed in the current conda environment
-    1. Set TIGL_PATH to the directory of your TiGL clone
+    2. Set TIGL_PATH to the directory of your TiGL clone
 4. Build CPACSGen
 5. Build target generate
    executes CPACSGen.exe $\{TIGL_DIR}/cpacs_gen_input $\{CPACSGEN_DIR}/src $\{TIGL_DIR}/src/generated